 BRUCE GIVEN, MD

-A Director of Pulmotect, Dr. Given is COO of Arrowhead Research, Inc. (Nasdaq: ARWR)and CEO of Leonardo Biosystems.
-Dr. Given recently retired as Chairman of the Board for ICON, plc (Nasdaq: ICLR).
-Until June of 2007, Dr. Given served as President and Chief Executive Officer and as a member of the Board of Directors of Encysive Pharmaceuticals.
-Previously he was with Johnson & Johnson for 9 years, serving in several capacities including President, International, Ortho-Clinical Diagnostics and as Group Vice President, Head of U.S. Marketing & Sales, Research & Development for Janssen Pharmaceutica.
-He has also held various executive and senior management positions at Sandoz Pharma Ltd., Sandoz Research Institute and Schering-Plough Corporation.
-Prior to entering the pharmaceutical industry, he was on the medical faculty at the University of Chicago.
+Dr. Given (M.D.
+University of Chicago/Harvard) is an independent director and chair of the compensation committee for Pulmotect.
+He was most recently CEO of Bitterroot Bio, Inc. He served as COO of Arrowhead Research, Inc (Nasdaq: ARWR) from 2011 to 2020.
+Previously, Dr. Given retired as Chairman of Board for ICON, plc (Nasdaq: ICLR) in 2013.
+From 2002 to 2007, Dr. Given served as President and Chief Executive Officer of Encysive Pharmaceuticals.
+Prior to joining Encysive, he was with Johnson & Johnson for 9 years, serving in several capacities including as President, International, Ortho-Clinical Diagnostics and as Group Vice President, Head of U.S. Marketing & Sales, Research & Development for Janssen.
+Dr. Given chairs the Board of Directors for Botaneco, Inc. and is an Operating Partner at Gauge Capital and serves on the board of ECIR, Inc., a Gauge affiliate.
+Prior to entering the pharmaceutical industry he was on the medical faculty at the University of Chicago.

 Kumar Srinivasan, PHD